 How to use Bluetooth headphones on a plane

-You can use Bluetooth headphones on a plane with the aircraft entertainment system however the entertainment system does not deliver the sound via Bluetooth.
+You can use wireless Bluetooth headphones on an airplane with the aircraft entertainment systems however the entertainment system does not deliver the sound via Bluetooth.
 Therefore you need to plug an adapter into the seat socket that then sends the signal via Bluetooth to your headphones so they can pair with it and pick up the sound signal.

 How to use wired headphones on a plane

 As many aircraft still use the 2 pin system, you will probably need an adapter to use your own headphones on a plane.
 Many good quality headphones come with an aircraft adapter, so you just need to take that with you.

 If you don’t have an aircraft entertainment system adapter, or have lost it, then you can buy one cheaply here.

 So to use the in-flight entertainment system just plug in the two-pin adapter to the socket in your seat and then plug your headphones into that.